 Patient Engagement Principles

-Pfizer continues to seek to involve patients earlier and more systematically in the medicine development lifecycle.
-Patient involvement through-out this process means that we are developing medicines that better support patients' needs.
+Pfizer seeks to involve patients earlier and more systematically in the medicine development lifecycle.
+Patient involvement throughout this process enables us to develop medicines that better support patients' needs.
 To do this effectively, open principles of engagement are required.

 Transparency, in a manner that is consistent with applicable laws and regulations, as well as Pfizer’s corporate values.